LucianaGDManfredi/Python-Insights---Analyzing-Data-with-Python/README.md

 <img src="https://github.com/devicons/devicon/blob/master/icons/python/python-original-wordmark.svg" alt="Logo Python" width="220">
 </div>

-##  :brain: Chalenge: Reduce Customer Cancellation
+##  :brain: Challenge: Reduce Customer Cancellation

 ## :rocket: Understanding the Challenge
 A company with over 800,000 customers has hired you for a data project.
-Recently, the company discovered that most of its customer base is made up of inactive customers who have already cancelled the service.
+Recently, the company discovered that most of its customer base consists of inactive customers who have already cancelled the service.

 To improve its results, the company wants to understand the primary reasons for these cancellations and take effective measures to reduce the number of cancellations to a maximum of 20% of the total.

 ## :bar_chart: My Project
-As a Data Analyst, I should clean, organized and analyze the database from a CSV file with more than 800 registers.
+As a Data Analyst, I should clean, organise, and analyse the database from a CSV file with more than 800 records.
 - cancelamentos.csv;

   Download the database and file ipynb: https://drive.google.com/drive/folders/14V6e4pqInPshjRnyaNGu6YuThVWLmRWD?usp=sharing